-Studies based on college students who make decisions about hypothetical scenarios limits understanding of how people make decisions in their everyday lives and the ways that aging may influence decision processes and outcomes.
-Private industries, such as healthcare, technology, and finance, have very rich data resources that reflect human behavior and opportunities to conduct large-scale applied research studies.
-Unfortunately, collaborations between social scientists and these private sector companies are limited to occasional consulting and proprietary research.
-Academic studies using private-sector settings and data are difficult to establish, limited by complex privacy concerns, logistical issues and mutual distrust about how the findings might be used, yet these collaborations represent extraordinary opportunities to answer important questions about behavior that predict long-term health, social, and financial outcomes.
+Private industries such as health care, technology, and finance have very rich data resources and patient/customer populations that offer novel opportunities to conduct large-scale applied research studies.
+Unfortunately, collaborations between social scientists and the private sector are difficult to establish, limited by complex privacy concerns, logistical issues, and mutual distrust about how the findings might be used.
+Yet these collaborations represent extraordinary opportunities for early career researchers to answer important questions about human behavior that predict long-term health, social, and financial outcomes.